cattymod/docs/docs/extensions/blocks.md

  * (0) primary is usually left click
  * (1) middle is usually scroll wheel
  * (2) secondary is usually right click (running this block once will disable right click on the stage)

+## Get Color Theme {#color-theme}

+This tells you what color you have set as the accent on CattyMod.
+Fetches using the tw:theme localstorage value.

+## Get GUI Theme {#gui-theme}

+This tells you what theme (Dark/Light) you have set on CattyMod.
+Fetches using the tw:theme localstorage value.